abonello/food_nutrition/README.md

 I implemented adding new classes.
 I also added the functionality of returning to the calling page if the process is cancelled.

 Implemented editing a class.

+## Backups

+I implemented two routes that are used either to get a backup of the database, or replace the database from a backup file.
+This will help me in two cases.
+1. I mess up the data during testing where it is quicker to replace the lot rather than edit indivual entries
+2. The data has been messed up by someone (possibly intentionally) - I am not currently implementing a log in system.